piggeywig2000/BMOnline/README.md

   - Server Port: The port of the custom server.
 Should be a number from 1 to 65535.
 Leave it empty to use the default port (10998).
   - Server Password: The password for the custom server.
 Leave it empty if the server doesn't have a password.
 - In-Game Settings: In-game settings related to the mod
+  - Show Name Tags: Whether to show the player names above the other players.
+By default this is enabled.
+  - Name Tag Size: The size of the name tags.
+By default this is 48.
   - Show Player Counts: Whether to show the number of players playing each stage on the stage, course, and mode selection screens.
 By default this is enabled.
-  - Show Usernames: Whether to show the player names above the other players.
+  - Enable Chat: Whether to show the chat.
+If disabled, you will not be able to send or receive chat messages.
 By default this is enabled.
+  - Player Visibility: The visibility of the other players.
+There are 3 valid values:
+    - ShowAll: Players are always visible.
+This is the default value.
+    - HideNear: Players that are close to you or to the camera are hidden.
+    - HideAll: Players are always hidden.
+  - Personal Space: When using HideNear visibility, this defines how far away a player needs to be before they are visible.
+Measured as the distance from the line between the camera and your player's ball.

 ## Running the server
 If you want to play online on a private server so that only people that you know can join, you'll need to host your own server.
 The server can run on Windows, MacOS, and Linux.